- Environmental Initiatives

 "SANGO ORIX" Okinawa Coral Reef Revitalization Project

-ORIX Real Estate launched the "SANGO ORIX" Okinawa coral reef revitalization project in 2008, the ICRI International Year of the Reef, in order to protect coral reefs' powerful ability to support biodiversity, and also so that beautiful oceans may be passed on to subsequent generations.
+The "SANGO ORIX" Okinawa coral reef revitalization project started in 2008, the ICRI International Year of the Reef, in order to protect coral reefs' powerful ability to support biodiversity, and also so that beautiful oceans may be passed on to subsequent generations.
 At present, it is carrying out coral transplantation efforts in the seas around Nakijin Village in Okinawa Prefecture and other locations.
 Working in partnership with Okiden Kaihatsu, Inc., part of the Okinawa Electric Power Company Group, ORIX Real Estate continues to undertake coral reef growth verification surveys and other conservation and revitalization activities.
 As of fiscal 2011, it had transplanted 5,132 pieces of coral, and the plan is to transplant 10,000 pieces over a five-year period.

 Announcement from ORIX Golf Management regarding the "SANGO ORIX" Project